 Optimising your sales funnel with video content

-In this post covid world where big trade shows are still on hold and businesses are looking at cutting fixed costs – video content aligned to your sales funnel could be your secret weapon in building your sales growth plan.
+In this post covid world where big trade shows are still on hold and businesses are looking at cutting fixed costs – video content optimization aligned to your sales funnel could be your secret weapon in building your sales growth plan.

-Video is a powerful medium that can help move your customers through the sales funnel all the while building connection and trust with your brand.
+Video is a powerful medium that can help move your customers through the sales funnel all the while building connections and trust with your brand.
 In fact, 90% of customers say that video helps them make purchase decisions and that they are more likely to buy a product after watching a video.

 Can you use the same video throughout the journey?

 The answer to this is simple – no. The success does not lie in the video alone but rather the content within it and specifically content designed to engage your customers at each point of their decision-making process – it is about optimizing your video content to work for you and your customer in the best possible lead and ultimately convert prospects into customers.

 So where do you start?

 To ensure that your video content speaks to and engages with the right audience, you must first have a clear understanding of who they are, what they want and need, what are their potential objections and what will inspire them to take action and become a customer.
 You need to understand your different buyer persona and tap into their pain points to enable you to create the right type of video content at the right point of the buying cycle.

 We can divide this funnel into 3 stages.
 Awareness, Consideration, and Decision.
 Each stage will require different video content to address the needs of the customer at that particular point.
 Each persona will be facing different concerns depending on which stage they are in and it is the job of the video to address and meet these needs at the right time.

 This is the first stage in the sales funnel where you are trying to grab the attention of your target demographic.
 At this stage, it’s all about the story, not the sale.
 The type of videos you may want to create at this point are: